StudyTrigger/react19-vite-starter/README.md

 # React + Vite

+After downloading the project don't forget to run **"npm install".**

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: